CMAA currently has seven committees comprised of volunteer leaders. Learn more about the specific committees and their charges for FY19 below.

 Professional Development Committee FY19 Charges:

 Develop conference educational programs.
-Provide continuing and/or periodic forums for the exchange of experience, information, and ideas among members.
+Provide continuing and periodic forums for the exchange of experience, information, and ideas among members.
 The committee shall be responsible for identifying needs and providing ongoing educational programs to keep members informed on issues relating to the management of the construction process.

 Membership/Marketing Committee FY19 Charges: